 If you misplace this summer reading assignment, you can access all this information on the District 88 website.
-Go to www.dupage88.net, then click on WBHS (top right), then ENGLISH (left menu), then click the file "10 Honors Summer letter 2020-2021" at the bottom of the page.
+Go to www.dupage88.net, then click on WBHS (top right), then ACADEMICS, select ENGLISH, then click the file "10 Honors Summer Letter" at the bottom of the page.
 If you have any questions or concerns, please contact your honors English teacher via email or in her classroom.
 We look forward to meeting you!

-Finally, we have attached the 2020/2021 Willowbrook English Department Academic Honesty and Plagiarism Policy/Contract.
+Finally, we have attached 2023-2024 Willowbrook English Department Academic Honesty and Plagiarism Policy/Contract.
 As society becomes more reliant on technology, Willowbrook teachers have seen a notable increase in plagiarism, including students claiming material from online sources and/or claiming the work of past and present peers as their own original ideas.
 Because of this, we want to be sure each student understands the seriousness of this offense and request that you sign and date the policy and return it to us the first week of classes.